TaoStarlit/English/ZT_LTnote.md

 I tried to make an analyse and plan and get some support from the you sincerely. are supposed to give such feedback, as well as attack me (i didn't mention the icml and nips, when listing other conferences and journals.
 But)

+# Deep learing
+## Chapter 2 Linear Algebra
+Tensors: (matrix: 2 axies array), in some case we will need a array with more than 2 axes..
+In the generative case, an array of numbers arranged on a regular grid with a variable number of axes is known as a tensor.

+### 2.2 Multiplying Matrices and Vectors
+matrix mlutiplication is distributive; also  associativie; Matrix multiplication is not commutative (the conditoin AB=BA does not always hold), unlike scalar mutiplication.
+However, the dot product between two vectors is commutative.